WenjiangDeng/MAX/README.md

 ![image](https://user-images.githubusercontent.com/40486459/110524071-36484600-8113-11eb-9d86-6369007b391c.png)

-If using MAX2, an extra column "Samples" consisting of IDs of samples carrying the mutaions, [see the an example of the mutation file for MAX2 here](https://github.com/WenjiangDeng/MAX/blob/main/testData/test_mutation_list_MAX2.txt):
+**If using MAX2**, an extra column "Samples" consisting of IDs of samples carrying the mutations is required.
+The ID of a sample must be in the name of the fastq sequence of that sample (must be in gzip format).
+For example patient01_1.fastq.gz and patient01_2.fastq.gz are the sequencing data files of sample "patient01".
+Please see [an example of the mutation file for MAX2 here](https://github.com/WenjiangDeng/MAX/blob/main/testData/test_mutation_list_MAX2.txt):

 #### (Please make sure if the mutations are detected using hg19 or hg38 assembly)